Amidah: Mentioning rain

-The "mention" of rain (or dew) starts and ends on major festivals (Shemini Atzeret and Passover respectively) On these holidays, special extended prayers for rain or dew (known as Tefillat Geshem and Tefillat Tal respectively).
-In the Ashkenazic tradition, both prayers are recited by the Reader during the repetition of the Mussaf Amidah.
-Sephardic tradition, which prohibits such additions, places them before the Mussaf Amidah.
+On Shemini Atzeret and Passover, special extended prayers for rain or dew (known as Tefillat Geshem and Tefillat Tal respectively) are recited to introduce the change to the Amidah.
+In the Ashkenazic tradition, both prayers are recited by the Reader during the repetition of the Mussaf Amidah; however, many Nusach Ashkenaz communities in Israel have adopted the Sephardic custom to recite it before the Mussaf Amidah.
+In the normative contemporary Sephardic tradition, which prohibits such additions, places them before the Mussaf Amidah; the exception is that Spanish and Portuguese communities follow the older custom to recite it during the repetition.
 The change is made on these holidays because they are days of great joy, and because they are days of heavy attendance at public prayers.
 Therefore, the seasonal change in the language of the prayers is immediately and widely disseminated.